 Potting and Repotting Baby Toes Succulents

 Baby toes succulents are slow-growing and do not require regular repotting.
-Repot only once the succulent has outgrown its previous potting container.
-When choosing a new potting container, keep in mind that the pot should have adequate drainage to prevent root rot.
-Also, keep in mind that baby toes succulents have shallow root systems and do not require deep potting dishes.
+Repot only when the plant has outgrown its container.
+When choosing a new container, keep in mind that the pot should have adequate drainage to prevent root rot.
+Also, keep in mind that baby toes succulents have shallow root systems and do not require a deep container.

-When repotting a baby toes succulent, be careful not to break any of the delicate roots or accidentally separate the succulents from one another.
-Gently loosen any compacted soil around the roots and provide the succulent with fresh potting soil.
-Water the freshly repotted baby toes succulent thoroughly.
+When repotting a baby toes succulent, be careful not to break any of the delicate roots or accidentally separate the plant.
+Gently loosen any compacted soil around the roots and fill the new container with fresh potting soil formulated for succulents.
+Thoroughly water the freshly repotted baby toes succulent.

 Common Pests and Diseases

-As with most succulents, baby toes succulents are not bothered by too many pests or diseases.
+As with most succulents, baby toes succulents are not bothered by many pests or diseases.
 However, common pests such as mealybugs, scale, or aphids can be a problem for these fleshy-leaved succulents.
-Baby toes succulents are also sensitive to root rot so ensure that the soil is well-draining and the pot has adequate drainage to prevent the roots from becoming waterlogged.
+Baby toes succulents are sensitive to root rot so ensure that the soil drains well and that containers have adequate drainage to prevent the roots from becoming waterlogged.